• Skip to primary navigation

 The simplicity of this easy blender salsa makes it a perfect canvas for your choice of added fresh ingredients and flavors.

-• Dry seasoning - Add an element of smokey heat with cumin, chipotle chili powder, cayenne, or smoked paprika.
+• Dry seasoning: Add an element of smokey heat with cumin, chipotle chili powder, cayenne, or smoked paprika.

-• Fresh fruit - If you like salsa with sweet, fruity tones, add fresh fruit to the blender, like chopped pineapple, mango, or peaches.
+• Fresh fruit: If you like salsa with sweet, fruity tones, add fresh fruit to the blender, like chopped pineapple, mango, or peaches.

-• Roasted vegetables - For salsa with a more rustic, savory flavor, try roasting the onions, tomato, jalapenos, and garlic before blending.
+• Roasted vegetables: For salsa with a more rustic, savory flavor, try roasting the onions, tomato, jalapeños, and garlic before blending.

 Storing & Freezing